goncalo-oliveira/channels/README.md

     a2 --> channelOutput([Output])
 ```

+## Middleware Characteristics

+Unless you have very specific needs, middleware components should inherit from the abstract classes provided instead of implementing the interfaces directly.
+The base class for all middleware components (adapters and handlers) do a few things for us that won't be available when implementing the interfaces directly.
+This includes

+- Type checking
+- Type mutation

+Type checking is essentially making sure the type of the data received is intended for the middleware.
+If it's not, the middleware component is not executed.
+If the component is an adapter, the data is automatically forwarded to the next middleware component in the pipeline.

+Type mutation is the capacity to change the data type, if compatible with the expected data of the middleware component.
+All components already deal with `IByteBuffer` <--> `Byte[]` and `T` <--> `IEnumerable<T>` mutations, but they also provide an opportunity to change/extend this behaviour by overriding the `ConvertData` method.

 ## Adapters

 An adapter is a middleware component that can be executed at any point in the pipeline and it has a single conceptual purpose: to adapt data.